Arts: Visual Arts

 Senior Studio (Accelerated)

-This accelerated course is for highly experienced students who wish to pursue work toward the completion of a portfolio for their college applications or for archival purposes.
-Conceptual problems are presented and students are free to explore them in media of their own choosing, integrating skills developed in earlier arts classes.
+This accelerated course is for highly experienced students who may choose to complete a portfolio for college applications, but who definitely wish to create an independent body of work to be exhibited during the spring in the Senior Shows.
+Students develop essential questions based on formal or conceptual ideas and are free to create in media of their own choosing, integrating skills developed in earlier arts classes.
 The emphasis is on critical and analytical thinking and the development of a personal style.
-The course is open to students with experience in 2-D, 3-D, or arts technology courses.
+The course is open to Visual Arts students with experience in 2-D, 3-D, or arts technology courses.
 An ability to work independently and outside of class time is essential.
-Prerequisite: Permission of the department.
+The completed body of work will be exhibited during the spring in the Senior Shows.

 21st Century Maker Skills